quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/road_signage.rst

 Configurations
 ^^^^^^^^^^^^^^

-There are two configurations (0-1) for the traffic cone actor class generated in QLabs.
+There are four configurations (0-3) for the traffic cone actor class generated in QLabs.

 .. image:: ../pictures/trafficCones.png